LLM Security Testing (DAST)¶

 - chatbots, AI assistants, RAG endpoints, code-generation services - and runs them through a curated OWASP LLM Top 10 test suite, all inside your existing DAST scan.
 No new scan profile, no new infrastructure, no extra wiring on your side.

-The module hooks into all three DAST scan kinds you already run:
+The module hooks into the DAST scan types you already run:

 | Surface | Scanner kind | What we look at |